 Our way of infusing attachment and Slumberkins

 We designed Slumberkins to physically represent a secure attachment that is built between parents and children.
 Sleepytime Rhymes provide a structured way to help our children “download” positive skills through the interactive bedtime routines.
-The skills of relaxation, mindfulness, positive affirmations, and the ability to handle change and transition are skills that we see our own children and students struggling with in our professional careers as educators.
+The skills of relaxation, mindful moments, positive affirmations, and the ability to handle change and transition are skills that we see our own children and students struggling with in our professional careers as educators.
 We have so many more Slumberkins in the works behind the scenes and can’t wait to share them with all of you!